Several key mortgage refinance rates dropped today.

 15-year fixed refinance

-Monthly payments on a 15-year fixed refinance at that rate will cost around $681 per $100,000 borrowed.
-The bigger payment may be a little harder to find room for in your monthly budget than a 30-year mortgage payment would, but it comes with some big advantages: You’ll save thousands of dollars over the life of the loan in total interest paid and build equity much faster.
+Monthly payments on a 15-year fixed refinance at that rate will cost around $683 per $100,000 borrowed.
+Yes, that payment is much bigger than it would be on a 30-year mortgage, but it comes with some big advantages: You’ll save thousands of dollars over the life of the loan in total interest paid and build equity much more quickly.

 10-year fixed refinance

-The average rate for a 10-year fixed-refinance loan is 2.90 percent, down 10 basis points over the last seven days.
+The average rate for a 10-year fixed-refinance loan is 2.91 percent, down 4 basis points from a week ago.

 Where rates are headed